Former Lost Star Maggie Grace Is Engaged

 Congratulations are in order for Maggie Grace!

-Multiple outlets report that the former Lost star is engaged to boyfriend Brent Bushnell.
+The former Lost star is engaged to boyfriend Brent Bushnell, a rep for the actress confirms to E!
+News.

 In an Instagram posted Tuesday afternoon, Maggie shared a rare photo of herself with her main man while enjoying a boat ride in an undisclosed city.